What could an ex-UFC champion and cardiac arrest survivor teach you about health?

-If you're a beginner, we recommend starting with a 45 lb weight bar and working upward depending upon your base conditioning.
+If you're a beginner, we recommend starting with a 45 lb weight bar and working upward, depending on your base conditioning.

 2. Kettlebells Complex

-You can also opt to interchange them with dumbbells or other weights; however, stick to kettlebells for weighted moves that require explosive movements.
+You can opt to interchange kettlebells with dumbbells or other weights; however, stick to kettlebells for weighted moves that require explosive movements.